lucasrgoldman/debias/README.md

 This webapp uses NGINX running as webserver in a docker container.

-To run this web app locally, clone the repo, then run 'docker compose up --build'.
+To run this web app locally, clone the repo, then run `docker compose up --build` and go to http://localhost.
 Note: Docker must be running on your machine for this to work.

 Check out nfl-predictor.ipynb to see how the rankings and predictions are created.